zindlerb/motif/dev_diary.md

   - Fold and unfold leaves
   - Rearrange nodes.

+- Top bar
+  - Open site
+  - New site
+  - Export html/css (export should be as backwards compatible as possible)

 Component Inheritance:
 - Components inherit traits and children from their component block.